Sitiaro/Discord.py/README.md

 # Discord.py
-A discord bot with a levelling system (like mee6)
+A discord bot with a leveling system (like mee6)

 ## Pre-requisites